VaclavElias/unknown/README.md

 - the finished product can be used by using the Typescript files or compiling them into one JavaScript file.
 - I recommend to use free Visual Studio Code or free Visual Studio Community Edition which both are easy to work with TypeScript

-Phase 2 - Adding new, additional graphics and relevant behaviour and new fun entity behaviours, maybe using SVG images
+Phase 2 - Adding new additional graphics and relevant behaviour
+- add new fun entity behaviours, maybe using SVG images

-Phase 3 - New Feature, Using ASP.NET Core + SignalR to move entities form one screen to another screen.
+Phase 3 - New Features
+- using ASP.NET Core + SignalR to move entities form one screen to another screen.

+Phase 4 - Refactoring for Beta

+Phase 5 - Release